Grand Arcade (Wigan)

 The Grand Arcade is a shopping centre in the town centre of Wigan, England.
-Built in 2007, it consists of 39 retailers with a total annual footfall of 6.3 million people.
+Built in 2007, it comprises over 40 retailers and has a total annual footfall of 3.2 million.
 It currently extends to 439,000 sqft, with units varying in size.
-The centre is owned and operated by RDI REIT, a property investment business.
-When built it was the UK's first carbon neutral shopping centre, and so produces net zero carbon dioxide emissions.
+The centre is owned and operated by Wigan Retail Ltd and Landswood de Coy LLP, a property investment business.
+When built, it was the UK's first carbon-neutral shopping centre and therefore produces net-zero carbon dioxide emissions.
 The Grand Arcade houses a bronze statue of George Formby designed by Manx artist Amanda Barton, which was unveiled in 2007.

 History

-The construction of the mall started in 2005 at a cost of £120 million.
+Construction of the shopping centre began in 2005 at a cost of £120 million.
 It was built on the former site of The Ritz, an Art Moderne cinema open from 1968-1997, Wigan Central railway station and Wigan Casino, a nightclub which operated between 1973 and 1981 and was known widely for its northern soul music.
 An exhibition space in the Grand Arcade holds some memorabilia and photographs of the Casino.
 Before construction began on the site, evidence was found by Oxford Archaeology North that it was a significant Roman site in Wigan during the late first and second centuries AD.
 These excavations revealed numerous artefacts, including a hearth, pottery pieces, and tiles.
 One significant discovery was a hypocaust, which was used as a heating system in a Roman bathhouse.
 The hypocaust was restored and relocated to Concert Square, a communal area within Grand Arcade.

 After the 2008 financial crisis, Modus, the original developer of the Grand Arcade, shelved plans for a mixed-use 190 ft apartment block called Tower Grand which would have been built on the site adjoining the centre.
 As of 2020, the land for the planned apartment block remains unused and empty.
 The proposals were later scrapped after Modus went into administration in 2009.

+In the 2010s, its annual footfall was 6.2 million.
+By 2025, this had reduced to 3.2 million, which was also third down from the number before the Covid pandemic.
+It was formerly owned and operated by RDI REIT, but was put up for sale in 2019.
+As of 2026, the centre remains primarily retail-focused, although it is gradually incorporating more leisure uses, with two former anchor stores currently being redeveloped.